antonemking/30-day-challenge/day-3.md

 ### The heros journey

 Let me explain why I think the superhero analogy is perfect for FDIC.
 FDIC has a protection limit of 250k.
 This gives our superheor a theoretical known limit that sort of aligns to a real superhero.
-Dragonball Z for example, alot of the heros had known power limits they could reach.
-However, we all know those limits can get exceeded with the right catalyst e.g. weird alien tryting to kill everyone or Silicon Valley Bank collapse.
+For example, Dragon Ball Z , most of the heros had known power limits.
+However, those limits can be exceeded with the right catalyst e.g. weird alien trying to kill everyone or Silicon Valley Bank contagion.

-Now the resurgance of our hero didn't happen immmeadiately because he had to train, get beat up a bit and then when we least expect it the unbeatable villan gets outmatched by our hero.
-I don't compare this event to 2008, this wasn't a bail out of the bank, the equity went to 0.
-This was just protection of the depositors cash, cash that is used to fund payroll for their employees and continue operations.
-Imagine the immense contagion that would ensue if the hero in our story didn't untap its full potential.
-We would have witnessed the  extinction of alot of innovation and put the US at a disadvantage to our competitors.
+In my opinion I don't compare this event to the financial crisis of 2008, this wasn't a bail out of the bank, the equity went to 0, all shareholders were wiped out.
+This was protection of the depositors cash, cash that is used to fund payroll for their employees and continue operations.
+Imagine the collateral damage that would ensue if the hero in our story didn't untap its full potential.
+We would have witnessed the extinction of alot of innovation and put the US at a disadvantage to our competition.
+Not only that but the lost trust in local credit unions and smaller banks.

+One shouldn’t have to be a forensic accountant before opening a checking account.
+Silly talk and if it was… guess what, the only banks left would be JPM, Wells Fargo (EWW), and UBS maybe.

-That is my view but I do realize that just like in the movies there is usally a trade off for unlocking that kind of power so I guess time will tell what is in-store in the next episode.
+Remeber there is usally a trade off for unlocking that kind of power so I guess time will tell what is in-store in the next episode.
 Grab your 🍿

 Be blessed.